NrgXnat/xsync/README.md

 # ChangeLog #

+## Version 1.6.0 As of June 15, 2022 ##

+* Fixed handling of resource files which when zipped generate a large size file.
+* Max.
+Total Uncompressed File Size Setting decides size of a single zip file and generates smaller chunks.
+* Fixed history table and email text wrt display of completion date.

 ## Version 1.5.0  As of October 11, 2022 ##

 * Added a synchronization tab on the subject report page.
 The subject meta-data and the resources at the subject level can be synced on demand.
 Experiments will not sync.
 Only Site Admins/Project Owners and Members can start the re-sync